nicolasberube/Arzette_Randomizer/README.md

 NPC requirements are local.
 For example, normally, Cypress needs 3 plants to give the Lamp Oil Upgrade in Faramore.
 If Cypress' randomized location is now in Caves, then he will be there, but still ask for 3 plants to give an item.

+Faramore NPC that provide quests cannot be spawned from other objects (NPCs or Bonus scrolls).

 # Logic rules caveats